hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

    handshake_messages (for the CertificateVerify message) and verify_data (for the Finished message).

-   If a server receives a ClientHello with an invalid cookie, it SHOULD treat it the same as a ClientHello with no cookie.
-This avoids race/deadlock conditions if the client somehow gets a bad cookie (e.g., because the server changes its cookie signing key).
+   If a server receives a ClientHello with an invalid cookie, it MUST respond with a HelloRetryRequest.
+To avoid repeatly entering a ClientHello (+ cookie) / HelloRetryRequests exchange interaction a client MUST reject a second HelloRetryRequest.
+Restarting the handshake from scratch allows the client to recover from a situation where it obtained a cookie that cannot be verified by the server.

-   Note to implementers: This may result in clients receiving multiple HelloRetryRequest messages with different cookies.
-Clients SHOULD handle this by sending a new ClientHello with a cookie in response to the new HelloRetryRequest.

 ##  DTLS Handshake Message Format